 This competition awards a first prize of up to £1,500 and a second prize of up to £500!

-- Open to any student members of the Inn or members who have been called to the Bar within the last twelve months (as at the submission deadline)
+- Open to student members of the Inn or any members of the Inn who have been called to the Bar for less than twelve months (as at the submission deadline)

 - Applicants may not have already gained a Lee Essay Prize

 - This is an individual competition (no teams may enter)

 - Your essay must be 3,000 to 5,000 words (including footnotes) – essays below or exceeding these lengths will not be considered